nf-core/website/markdown/developers/modules.md

 4. Input and Output sections of the meta.yaml SHOULD only have entries of input and output channels

-5. Tuples input and outputs MUST be split into separate entries
+5. Input and output tuples MUST be split into separate entries

    - i.e., `meta` should be a separate entry to the `file` it is associated with